Iceland’s surprising oasis …

 Perennial plants are then seeded – “a huge experimental work as we try seeds from other botanical gardens,” Matthildur said.
 In autumn, shrubs and trees are started from seed.
 Perennial plants remain in the garden under their winter blanket of snow, with those not surviving replaced by those coming along in the greenhouse.

-The head gardener, a botanist and a full-time gardener make up the year around team.
-Nine additional gardeners enter employment “when the snow has melted.”
+The head gardener, a botanist and a full-time gardener make up the year-round team.
+More gardeners come “when the snow has melted.”
 In June, a team of teenagers arrive to take on such work as the clearing away of leaves and twigs.
 Disabled people are offered the opportunity to learn about the planting and care of annuals.

 While I was pleased to hear from Matthildur, and would have been even more pleased had she been with me as I walked the garden’s paths, I nevertheless consider my visit to Lystigarður Akureyrar right up there with floating icebergs and bubbling thermal earth as a high point in my driving the Ring Road Iceland adventure.